chaiguolong/.vim/bundle/YouCompleteMe/README.md

 #### Diagnostic display - Eclim

-The native support for Java includes YCM's native realtime diagnostics display.
+The native support for Java includes YCM's native real-time diagnostics display.
 This can conflict with other diagnostics plugins like Eclim, so when enabling Java support, please **manually disable Eclim Java diagnostics**.